Haverfordwest – St Mary’s Church

 The beginnings of the church of St. Mary in Haverfordwest dates back to the 12th century, when a nearby castle was built.
 The rapid development of the settlement and the temple was associated, among others, with its location on the pilgrimage route to the cathedral in St Davids.
 It is known that in 1188 Geraldus Cambrensis, a Welsh monk, chronicler and linguist, accompanied the Bishop of Canterbury on his journey through Wales to seek support for the Third Crusade to the Holy Land.
 Then in the church of St. Mary, or very close to it, would gather a large crowd to hear the bishop’s speech.

 In 1220, the building was damaged by the army of Llewelyn the Great, but it was rebuilt and significantly enlarged by a second aisle and porch.
 During this period, the church of St. Mary, along with the other two temples in Haverfordwest, was donated to the Augustine Priory formed around 1200.
-Their close relationship lasted throughout the Middle Ages until the convent was dissolved in the first half of the 16th century.
+Their close relationship lasted throughout the Middle Ages until the community was dissolved in the first half of the 16th century.
 During the Tudor period, the church was rebuilt and enlarged, as a town hall was operating in its vicinity, and the city council met in a chamber above the northern porch.
 Fairs were also held at the church courtyard and marked flourished.
 In the 17th century, the church’s great significance for the townspeople resulted in numerous tombstones and memorials founded by the town patriciate in the temple.

 The first recorded early modern repairs to the church had to be carried out after the destruction of 1797, when the French troops carried out a landing in Fishguard.
 Further renovations of the building began at the beginning of the nineteenth century: in 1807 and 1832 the roofs and the top of the tower were repaired, and in 1844 the windows were restored.
 Unfortunately, in 1863 the city council chamber was demolished over the northern porch and a new north vestibule was built.
 Subsequent renovations of the entire church lasted for most of the late 19th century and the first half of the 20th century.